 Skater dresses have played a central role in the revival of ‘back to basics’ thinking in women’s fashion, as all most styles need is a pair of tights – sheer or opaque – and a pair of sensible, practical flats.
 That’s despite the fact that lots of skater dresses will look just as good set off by a pair of killer heels.

-Midi-length dresses, in particular, have found a ready market among older women, not to mention anyone who has a great collection of trendy, chunky jewellery to wear in conjunction with them, because again, the simple designs and colors help emphasize such accessories perfectly.
+Midi-length dresses, in particular, have found a ready market among older women, not to mention anyone who has a great collection of trendy, chunky jewelry to wear in conjunction with them, because again, the simple designs and colors help emphasize such accessories perfectly.

 Often, the simplest, easiest to wear styles are the ones which best stand the test of time.
 As things stand, the skater dress looks set to join that select group, and hang around for a long time to come.